legion-core/Zero-OS/README.md

 ### 7. Does Zero OS ship 32bit packages/libs to support 32bit applications (e.g. Steam Client) ?

-A. No. Zero OS only ships 64bit packages by default, but users can layer/install those packages/libs manually as they are available in repos.
+A. No. Zero OS only ships 64bit packages by default, but users can layer/install those packages/libs manually, as they are available in repos.

 ---